Skip to content

 Token extraction and analysis

-Open the browser’s developer tools and navigate to Application > Cookies.
-The authentication token is stored in an HTTP-only cookie named authToken.
+Open DevTools, go to Application > Cookies.
+The token is in an HTTP-only cookie called authToken.

 Header: